mattkleiny/surreal/README.md

 ## Usage

-The following code snippets show how to use Surreal to create a simple game.
+The following code snippet show how to use Surreal to create a simple game loop.

 ```csharp
 // configure the platform for hosting the game